agalue/gominion/README.md

 Each module folder contains a file called `empty.go` that can be used as a reference.

+## Compilation

+We use the [Confluent Go](https://github.com/confluentinc/confluent-kafka-go) client for the Kafka Implementation.
+This library relies on [librdkafka](https://github.com/edenhill/librdkafka), and you must have it installed on the machine you plan to compile `gominion`.

+Alternatively, you can build the tool using Docker with the specified `Dockerfile`.

 ## Usage

 The command configuration can be passed via: